Skill Demand Index

 Which roles need Consulting most:

-Marketing positions drive 40% of demand.
-Data Analysis and Data Science / ML also frequently list Consulting as a requirement.
-Skills commonly paired with Consulting include Data Analysis and SEO Expertise.
+Data Science / ML positions drive 25% of demand.
+Marketing and Other also frequently list Consulting as a requirement.
+Skills commonly paired with Consulting include SQL and Customer Success.

 Depth Level Distribution